Tips for a successful Microsoft Teams app submission

 This article addresses common reasons submitted apps fail validation.
 While it's not intended to be an exhaustive list of all potential issues with your app, following this guide will increase the likelihood that your app submission will pass the first time.
-See Commercial marketplace certification policies for an extensive list of validation policies.
+For more information, see Commercial marketplace certification policies for an extensive list of validation policies.

 ✅ General considerations